-Figure 10-1: The proposed project development schedule as of the date of this report
+Figure 9-1: The proposed project development schedule as of the date of this report

 As SaskPower moves forward through the decision to select a site (see figure 10-1), the themes identified through the REP workshops and information found within this report will be carried forward to inform future engagement and consultation activities and to develop impact assessment initiatives.
 In addition, this information will be used as a foundation to help ensure that the design and construction/operation of a potential major energy project takes into consideration the values and objectives of local stakeholders.
-REP committee members will be asked during workshop 4 how and if they want to continue to receive information and remain informed of project updates.
+During Workshop 4 REP Committee members were asked to sign up for newsletters to continue to receive information and remain informed of project updates.
+Anyone can sign up to stay informed about the project at NUCLEAR POWER FROM SMRS (SASKPOWER.COM).